slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Stir up waters to catch fish."
 -- Robert Greene (laws of power)*

-> *"I've never fooled anyone.
-I've let people fool themselves.
-They didn't bother to find out who and what I was.
+> *"I’ve never fooled anyone.
+I’ve let people fool themselves.
+They didn’t bother to find out who and what I was.
 Instead they would invent a character for me.
-I wouldn't argue with them.
-They were obviously loving somebody I wasn't."
+I wouldn’t argue with them.
+They were obviously loving somebody I wasn’t."
 -- Marilyn Monroe*

 > *"The moment a magician says, «now we begin» you’re already screwed!"